lawrennd/snippets/_physics/includes/generic-decomposition-example.md

 This is exactly the GENERIC structure: the symmetric part drives irreversible energy dissipation, while the antisymmetric part creates reversible oscillations.}

-\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics, it has a dynamical meaning.
-The symmetric part $S$ controls stability and dissipation, while the antisymmetric part $A$ controls rotation and oscillation.
-Together they combine to create the rich dynamics we see in physical and information-theoretic systems.}
+\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics, it describes the structure of dynamical flow in parameter space.
+The symmetric part $S$ controls growth/decay directions, while the antisymmetric part $A$ controls rotation and oscillation.
+Together they reveal how trajectories move through the system.

+For this special linear case (constant $G$ and constraint), the decomposition is *global*, describing flow structure everywhere on the manifold.
+For general nonlinear systems, the decomposition varies with position, but the fundamental insight remains: information dynamics naturally decompose into dissipative (thermodynamic) and conservative (mechanical) components.}

 \endif